-We produce innovative concepts that couple geology, mudrock rheology, and fluid flow to predict pore pressure and stress in the subsurface.
+We produce innovative concepts that couple geology, mudrock rheology, and fluid flow to predict pressure and stress in the subsurface.
 Applications include pore pressure and stress prediction, the design of stable and safe drilling programs, and the study of hydrocarbon migration and entrapment.
 We study the state and evolution of pressure, stress, deformation and fluid migration through experiments, models, and field study:

 - 1. Experimental: We analyze fabric, acoustic, electrical, hydraulic, and material properties of mudrocks: 0.1-100 MPa. - 2.
 Poromechanical Modeling: We couple sedimentation, porous fluid flow, geologic and tectonic loading to predict pore pressure and the full stress tensor. - 3.
-Field Study: We analyze pore pressure, stress, and deformation in thrust belts and in salt systems
+Field Study: We analyze pore pressure, stress, and deformation in conventional and unconventional basins.